 Figure 14.
 Creating the user drv4doe using the OpenNMS Horizon WebUI

-Step 2: Change magic-users.properties
+Step 2: Change Security Roles

-Now, edit the magic-users.properties file in the /opt/opennms/etc directory and set drv4doe as a dashboard user.
+Now, add the ROLE\PROVISION role to the user through the WebUI or by manually editing the users.xml file in the /opt/opennms/etc directory for the user drv4doe.